sampsakuronen/circleci-radiator-view/README.md

 - url

-   Only for jenkins, really: the Jenkins job URL
+   Only for _jenkins_ and _drone_, really: the Jenkins job URL or the Drone base URL.

 Example with all parameters in use: